-Don’t be alarmed if a wire or band comes loose.
-This happens occasionally.
+Don’t be alarmed if your teeth, wire or band comes loose.
+This is to be expected throughout treatment because teeth must loosen first so they can move.
+The teeth will firm up in their new — corrected — positions after treatment is completed.
 If a wire sticks out and is irritating, use a blunt instrument (eraser end of a pencil) and carefully, gently push the irritating wire back under the archwire.
-Simply get it out of the way.
-If irritation to the lips or mouth continues, place wax or wet cotton on the wire to reduce the annoyance.
-Call our office as soon as possible for an appointment to check and repair the problem.
+If irritation to the lips or mouth continues, place wax or wet cotton on the wire or call our office as soon as possible for an appointment to check and repair the problem.

-Rubber Band Wear
+Rubber Band Wear and Athletics

 To successfully complete orthodontic treatment, the patient must work together with the orthodontist.
 The teeth and jaws can only move toward their corrected positions if the patient consistently wears the rubber bands or other appliances as prescribed.
 Lack of cooperation following instructions and damaged appliances lengthen the treatment time… so please … follow instructions.

 It’s important you let us know if you play sports.
 A protective mouthguard is provided for playing contact sports.